ArtofGaming/custom-site/src/pages/blog/Getting Out For Creatives-Art Store Edition.md

     back-color: "white"
 ---

-**People always tell you to touch grass, but they never say where.
-This is a blog post giving one idea of an inspiring place to go.**
+**People always tell you to touch grass, but they never say where to find it.**

 <style is:global>
     div{